 I’ll need around 20-30 minutes to grab photos of your centerpieces, cake, and decor before guests arrive.
 Before the ceremony is always best if we can sneak there or if you’re with your guests during cocktail hour in a separate space, that time is great too because candles are lit and the cake is out.
 When your ceremony and reception are at 2 different locations (as in addresses and venues, not parts of a building), there is no easy way to grab photos unless it is close to the getting ready area or we schedule a time for detail photos and drive time.

-In order to have killer photos, we need killer decor!
-We always recommend uplighting, ceiling decor (looks amazing in your dancing shots!) and beautiful centerpieces.
-You don’t have to drop a ton of money, you just want everything to look beautiful when arranged together and have your cohesive wedding color palette.
+In order to have killer photos, we need stunning decor!
+I always recommend uplighting, ceiling lighting and fabric (looks amazing in your first dance shots!) and centerpieces.
+Candles and light everywhere adds romance and elegance.
+You don’t have to drop a ton of money to create a beautiful space.
+If it’s in the budget, uplighting can truly transform a room.

-Something to remember: Whenever we are going to photograph the room decor, let your venue know we don’t want anyone in the room.
+Whenever I am going to photograph the room decor, let your venue know I don’t want anyone in the room.
 Whether it’s staff filling water glasses or placing salads, have them hold off a few minutes or place it before we arrive.
 Nothing is worse than us arriving and not being able to get the few shots we grab in that time.
 Also, make sure to communicate when your cake needs to be ready so we can grab a shot of that!
-If it’s really early and they’re worried about the cake being out long (if it’s hot, for example), we can grab it after you’re introduced as long as you do not go straight into cutting your cake after introductions.

 One final word: if you want your wedding photos published on The Knot, WeddingWire, or another site or paper publication, they’ll want lots of photos of your decor without guests in them.
+About 80% of the shots on those blogs want details, not people.
 So we will need time to grab these photos!